 Emphasize any activity you enjoy that requires extensive shoulder range of motion.
 If you have none, consider taking one up: tennis, for instance.
 You may find it difficult, but making movement challenges fun is a really valuable rehab principle.

 What if you can’t move it?
 Then imagine moving it.
 Seriously!
+Literally just visualize movement, no joke.
 A very large component of movement is neurological.
 When we lose range of motion, it’s both a physical and a neurological loss.
 If you can’t preserve the physical, keep working on the neurological!

 Physiotherapist Adam Meakins has a novel idea idea about how to treat frozen shoulder.
-Although it’s not clearly evidence based, it is an educated guess from a particularly good guesser about shoulders, with some strong theoretical foundations.26 It involves progressively challenging range of motion, putting it firmly in the “use it or lose it” category of treatment approaches.
+Although it’s not clearly evidence based, it is an educated guess from a particularly good guesser about shoulders, with some strong theoretical foundations,65 especially that 2015 science experiment that showed that frozen shoulders un froze substantially under anaesthesia.66 It involves progressively challenging range of motion, putting it firmly in the “use it or lose it” category of treatment approaches.
 Adam put’s another spin on that, teaching his patients to use it specifically with eccentric contractions: that is, contracting muscles while they lengthen.

 Why use “contraction” here at all, if frozen shoulder isn’t a muscle problem?
 The complex rotator cuff muscle group is seamlessly blended with the joint capsule, and to stimulate one is to stimulate the other … and eccentric contraction is an interesting stimulus, well known to have unusual and potentially rehabilitative effects on connective tissue.
-It is often used as a tendonitis treatment.
+It is often used as a tendinitis treatment.

 Another consideration is the on-going debate about how much of a role muscle tension may play in frozen shoulder, either greatly complicating or actually mimicking an adhered capsule: functional freezing.
 To the extent that the freezing is functional, then it does make a lot of sense to work with the shoulder muscles.